HibaBenelHarkati/CentIA/README.md

 - **IA** 🤖: representing Artificial Intelligence.

 This chatbot is part of **my learning journey** in AI development.
-It combines Natural Language Processing (NLP) techniques to create dynamic
+It combines Natural Language Processing (NLP) techniques to create dynamic interactions

 ## Features
 The chatbot uses an `intents.json` file as input, where you can customize and enhance interactions by adding your own prompts, patterns, and responses.